apache/streampark-website/community/release/How-to-release-version.md

 ChunJin Mu
 ```

-This version release is over.
+This version release is done.